TaroEld/BBbuilder/README.md

 #### commands
 - `-datapath <path>`: Set the path to the directory of the game to copy the .zip of the mod to and optionally (re)start the game.
 - `-modpath <path>`: Set the path to the directory of your mods folder, where newly initialised or extracted mods will be placed by default.
-- `-folders <folder1,folder2,...>`: Space-separated list of folders to be included in the editor config files (for example, adding the vanilla game files folder).
+- `-folders <folder1,folder2,...>`: Comma-separated list **without spaces inbetween** of folders to be included in the editor config files (for example, adding the vanilla game files folder).
 - `-movezip <true|false>`: Whether you'd like to delete the zip after building the mod and copying it to `datapath`.
 You will need to pass either `true` or `false`.
 Default is `false`.

 ### init \<modname\>
 Create a new mod. with the name `<modname>` A folder structure is created, providing a light scaffold of folders and files.
 This speeds up the generation of new mods and provides consistency between your creations.